wp-plugins/emoba-email-obfuscator-advanced/trunk/readme.txt

 == Changelog ==

 Ver 1.2  2009/11/19  Fixed repeat email bug: correctly treats identical repeat emails (of all types).
 Now converts emails placed in text widgets (requires 2.3).
+Fixed problem with multiple spaces in the special form  [name]   a@b.cc .
 Ver 1.1  2009/11/18  Fixed problem with operation in comments - raised priority of filter so emails don't remain for default comment_text filters to act on.
 Ver 1.0  2009/11/16